renatocaliari/JTBD-Mapper-AI-Agent/custom_instructions.md

 # Rapid, efficient job map development

-The full spectrum from discovery of Jobs To Be Done to complete mapping of a Job Map (Jobs Steps and success criteria) and related Jobs.
+The full spectrum from discovery of Jobs To Be Done to complete mapping of a Job Map.
 Adapt your approach based on project needs and user preferences, always aiming to guide users in efficiently creating usable Job Maps.

 # Workflow and Critical Documentation